Banks typically come under financial stress because of: Mismanagement

 Banks, those bastions of financial stability, paradoxically come under stress due to many factors.
 At the heart of their vulnerability lies the fundamental nature of their business model: borrowing short-term and lending long-term.
 This inherent mismatch in maturity creates a delicate balance that external shocks or internal missteps can easily disrupt.

 One primary source of stress is economic downturns.
 When economies falter, borrowers struggle to repay loans, leading to an increase in non-performing assets.
-The 2008 financial crisis serves as a stark reminder of how a housing market collapse can ripple through the banking system, bringing even the mightiest institutions to their knees.
+The 2008 financial crisis is a stark reminder of how a housing market collapse can ripple through the banking system, bringing even the mightiest institutions to their knees.
 Lehman Brothers, once a titan of Wall Street, crumbled under the weight of its mortgage-backed securities, triggering a global financial meltdown.

 Regulatory changes can also exert significant pressure on banks.
 For instance, implementing Basel III capital requirements forced many banks to rapidly increase their capital reserves, straining their ability to lend and generate profits.
 The European banking sector, in particular, struggled to adapt to these new regulations in the aftermath of the 2008 crisis, leading to a prolonged period of weak performance and increased vulnerability.